QuBytes-OSS/graphql-express-app/README.md

 This CLI tool will generate a GraphQL-Express App to help you start implementing your backend using GraphQL.

 ## Why use this CLI?
 Starting a new project requires almost same file structure and configuration everytime.
-This led me to start this project; to make it easy to initialize any new project that needs GraphQL and Express middleware.
+This led me to start this project; making it easy to initialize any new project that needs GraphQL and Express middleware.

 ### Libraries:
 This CLI tool uses following libraries to generate and run project files: